 While Temple of the Dog was effectively just an early detour in the eventually monumental careers of all the artists involved, it has taken on mythical value as a sort of “origin story,” the project that prepared them to vault into the stratosphere of rock stardom.
 The subsequent success of the artists sparked more commercial interest in Temple of the Dog, and the album eventually went on to sell more than 1 million copies, while “Hunger Strike” remains one of the most poignant and well-known pieces Cornell ever wrote.

-In 2016, Temple of the Dog played their first-ever run of live performances in honor of the album’s 25th anniversary, including shows at NYC’s Madison Square Garden, Philadelphia’s Tower Theatre, and San Francisco’s Bill Graham Civic Auditorium, LA’s The Forum, and Seattle’s Paramount Theater.
-Of course, the band performed the material from their sole LP, but Vedder opted not to participate in the anniversary shows, presumably so that his presence (as a modern-day rock superstar) wouldn’t overshadow Cornell’s songwriting.
+In 2016, Temple of the Dog played their first-ever run of live performances in honor of the album’s 25th anniversary, including shows at NYC’s Madison Square Garden, Philadelphia’s Tower Theatre, San Francisco’s Bill Graham Civic Auditorium, L.A.’s The Forum, and Seattle’s Paramount Theater.
+Of course, the band performed the material from its sole LP, but Vedder opted not to participate in the anniversary shows, presumably so that his presence (as a modern-day rock superstar) wouldn’t overshadow Cornell’s songwriting.

 Pearl Jam w/ Chris Cornell – “Hunger Strike” – Bridge School Benefit 2014